tankh99/tp/docs/DeveloperGuide.md

 **Use Case: Edit a Patient**

 **MSS:**
-1. User enters command to add a patient with required index and data field to be edited.
+1. The user enters a command to add a patient with the required index and data field to be edited.
 2. CogniCare displays a success message confirming the patient's details have been updated.
 Use case ends.